xemlock/google-apps-login/readme.txt

 My Private Site - Try setting the My Private Site option "Omit ?redirect_to= from URL (this option is recommended for Custom Login pages)".

-WP Email Login - incompatible with Google Apps Login
+WP Email Login - incompatible with Login for Google Apps

 = How does it compare to other 3rd party auth plugins? =

-Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
+Login for Google Apps uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins may allow you to use your Google username and password to login, but they do not always do this securely:

 *  Other plugins: Users' passwords may be handled by your blog's server, potentially unencrypted.
 If these are compromised, hackers would be able to gain access to your Google email accounts!
 This includes all
 [Google Workspace apps](https://workspace.google.com/features/) (Gmail, Drive, Calendar etc), and any other services which use your Google account to login.